tfulanchan/academy/docs/disclosure/disclosure-51-88.md

     <ul>
     <li>the issuer must be a joint stock company</li>
     <li>a prospectus</li>
-    <li>must have practised for at least the previous three fiscal years</li>
+    <li>must have practised the main activity by itself for at least the previous three fiscal years</li>
     <li>provide audited financial statements for at least the previous three fiscal years in accordance to standards of the Saudi Organization for Chartered and Professional Accountants</li>
     <li>the latest reviewed preliminary financial statements submitted to the authority must not have ended more than 6 months from the date of approval of the application for registration and offering of securities</li>
     </ul>